stevenocchipinti/2017-NewZealand-Blog/_posts/2016-07-16-day-04-cultural-show.markdown

 lift arrived and we drove up the mountain to about 500 meters above sea level.
 The view from there was spectacular!
 You got a wide view of the jungle, the beach and the ocean!
-We arrived there a little early so I walked around and took some photos and looked through the museum until the other buses arrived.
+We arrived there a little early so I walked around, took some photos and looked through the museum until the other buses arrived.

 <img src="https://res.cloudinary.com/stevenocchipinti/image/upload/c_limit,h_600,w_600/v1/cookislands2016/day-04-view_tr2qiu.jpg" />